sshaw/jaxb2ruby/README.md

 ### Code Templates

 `jaxb2ruby` uses ERB templates to create Ruby classes.
-You can use one of the included templates or [create your](#rolling-out-your-own-templates).
+You can use one of the included templates or [create your own](#rolling-out-your-own-templates).
 Use the `-t` option to specify the desired template, they are:

 * `roxml` the default ([ROXML](https://github.com/Empact/roxml))
 * `happymapper` ([HappyMapper](https://github.com/jnunemaker/happymapper))
-* `ruby` - plain 'ol Ruby class
+* `ruby` - plain 'ol Ruby classes

-Note that "Plain 'ol Ruby Class" does not perform XML serialization.
+Note that "plain 'ol Ruby classes" does not perform XML serialization.

 #### Rolling out your own templates